Frequently Asked Questions

 What happens during the CAP Committee meeting?

 You will meet with the chair of your committee and the instructor of HMS 585 to review your CAP.
 You will give an overview of the CAP, share what you learned by doing it, and discuss how you will use what you learned in your practice.
 You will respond to any questions the committee has regarding the CAP.
-During the meeting your CAP will be evaluated, and you will be notified whether or not you need to make any revisions, and whether or not you will receive credit.
+During the meeting your CAP will be evaluated, and you will be notified whether you need to make any revisions, and whether you will receive credit.

 I live in another state and cannot afford to travel to campus to attend the CAP meeting.
 What can I do?